christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies released a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp.[^kurzweil-history] The software was offered as a free shareware download to try out, while a registration key could be ordered for $19.95.[^kurzweil-support] It remains the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]
+funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies (KCAT) released a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp,[^kurzweil-history] and offered as a free shareware download with a limited trial period (a registration key cost $19.95).[^kurzweil-support] It remains the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]

 TK: there is abstract art represented in KCAT